northsaluki615/mikeOS/content/about/index.md

 ---
 layout: layouts/base.njk
 eleventyNavigation:
-  key: 🧍 About Me
+  key: 🧍 About
-  order: 6
+  order: 7
 ---
 # About Me